matyamod/ff7r-text-tool/README.md

 Text modding tool for FF7R trilogy.

 > [!warning]
 > This repository is still a WIP project.
-There are might be tons of issues.
+There might be tons of issues.

 ## Features